-This is the date two business days prior to when the dividend payment is scheduled.
+This is the date two business days before the dividend payment is scheduled.

-For example, if you purchase a stock on April 24th and the company announces the dividend payment date is April 30th, then you will be entitled to the dividend.
-However, if you purchased the stock on April 29th, then the previous owner of the stock will receive the dividend.
+For example, if you purchase a stock on April 24th and the company announces the dividend payment date is April 30th, you will be entitled to the dividend.
+However, the previous owner will receive the dividend if you purchased the stock on April 29th.

 What kind of Dividend Payouts Can You Expect?

 Of the 7000+ stocks currently on the major U.S. Indices, approximately 40% of the companies pay dividends.
 Of the stocks that do pay out a dividend, those yields range from 1% to over 5%.
 For example, if a stock currently trades at $50 and pays out $0.50 per share in dividends, then the dividend yield is 1%.
 On the other hand, if the same stock were trading at $10 with the same $0.50 dividend payout, the dividend yield would be 5%.

 Another factor to consider is how often a company pays out a dividend.
 Some companies pay their dividends quarterly, while others may have semi-annual or annual payments.
 Payouts can also differ yearly, depending on a company’s performance and financial position.

 Finally, it’s important to remember that some stocks do not pay dividends.
 That means no matter how much the stock price increases, you won’t receive any money from the company as a dividend.
 Instead, you would have to sell your shares to realize any profits.